Kamahl19/react-starter/README.md

 ## Updating dependencies

 Project comes with the default [Renovate](https://renovatebot.com) config `renovate.json`.
 It takes care of automated dependency updates and it's free of charge for open-source projects.
 More about how to [configure here](https://renovatebot.com/docs).

+## CI/CD

+We are using [GitHub's Actions](https://github.com/features/actions) to run integration checks on each PR.
+We plan to add deployment of master branch to GH pages as well as deploying the Storybook.

 ## More Docs & Guides